OpenMined/SyMPC/README.rst

     $ pip install jupyter
     $ jupyter notebook examples/introduction.ipynb

-Docker
-######

-If we cannot or do not want to use conda and install the dependencies, we can instead use the dockerfile provided in this repository to build and run an image.
+If we decided to use docker, we would need to run the image and publish the jupyter notebook port

 .. code:: bash

-    $ docker build -t sympc -f docker-images/Dockerfile .
-    $ docker run -i -t sympc
+    $ sudo docker run -i -t -p 8888:8888 sympc
+    $ jupyter notebook examples/introduction.ipynb --allow-root --ip=0.0.0.0

+Finally, we would need to copy the url shown in the docker to our browser.

 Contributing